Castleford Park Junior Academy

 Please see answers to some of the questions you may have.
 We will update this section periodically as parent queries arise.

 It is important to note that your child no longer needs to self-isolate if they have been in close contact with someone who has coronavirus, or with someone in their household who has had coronavirus.
 They only need to self-isolate if they develop symptoms, or have a positive lateral flow test.
-A PCR test should then be taken to confirm this.

 Some parents might be eligible for a one-off £500 payment if they have been contacted by test and trace and have to self isolate; or if they have to take time off from work to look after a child who has been affected by a bubble closure.
 More information is available here